-This policy applies to applicants and families.
+This policy applies to applicants and participants.
 A reasonable accommodation is a change, modification, alteration or adaptation in a policy, procedure, practice, program or facility that is necessary for a qualified individual with a disability to have the opportunity to participate in, and benefit from a program or activity.

-SHA will ask all applicants and families if they require any type of accommodations, in writing, on the intake application, re-certification documents, and notice of adverse action.
-The notice will include the title and phone number of the SHA contact person for requests for accommodation for persons with disabilities.
+SHA will ask all applicants and participant families if they require any type of accommodations, in writing, on the intake application, re-certification documents, and notice of adverse action.
+Briefing materials provided to new voucher holders will also include information on how to request a reasonable accommodation.
+The notice will include the name and phone number of the SHA contact person for requests for accommodation for persons with disabilities.

 The SHA will encourage the family to make its request in writing using a reasonable accommodation request form.
-However, the SHA will consider the accommodation any time the family indicates that accommodation is needed whether a formal written request is submitted.
+However, the SHA will consider the accommodation any time the family indicates that an accommodation is needed regardless of a formal written request.
 If the request is made orally, the SHA will document the request in writing including request specifications, family name, date, and SHA staff taking request.

-If a person with a disability requests an accommodation to an existing rule, policy, practice, or service in order to fully access and utilize the SHA's housing programs and related services, the SHA will verify and evaluate the request.
+If a person with a disability requests an accommodation to an existing rule, policy, practice, or service to fully access and utilize the SHA's housing programs and related services, the SHA will verify and evaluate the request.
 The SHA will approve a request for an accommodation if the following three conditions are met:

-- The request was made by or on behalf of a person with a disability. - There is a disability-related need for accommodation. - The requested accommodation is reasonable, meaning it would not impose an undue financial and administrative burden on the SHA, or fundamentally alter the nature of the SHA's HCV operations (including the obligation to comply with HUD requirements and regulations).
+- The request was made by or on behalf of a person with a disability. - There is a disability-related need for the accommodation. - The requested accommodation is reasonable, meaning it would not impose an undue financial and administrative burden on the SHA, or fundamentally alter the nature of the SHA's HCV operations (including the obligation to comply with HUD requirements and regulations).

-Requests for accommodations must be assessed on a case-by-case basis, taking into account factors such as the cost of the requested accommodation, the financial resources of the SHA at the time of the request, the benefits that the accommodation would provide to the family, and the availability of alternative accommodations that would effectively meet the family's disability-related needs.
+Requests for accommodations must be assessed on a case-by-case basis, considering factors such as the cost of the requested accommodation, the financial resources of the SHA at the time of the request, the benefits that the accommodation would provide to the family, and the availability of alternative accommodations that would effectively meet the family's disability-related needs.

-Before making a determination whether to approve the request, the SHA may enter into discussion and negotiation with the family, request more information from the family, or may require the family to sign a consent form so that the SHA may verify the need for the requested accommodation.
+Before deciding whether to approve the request, the SHA may enter into discussion and negotiation with the family, request more information from the family, or may require the family to sign a consent form so that the AHA may verify the need for the requested accommodation.